Seagate/halon/README.md

     continuing with your builds, and **always** do a `make clean build` without any further make arguments to conclude whether your change passes all of the test suite.

+# Running
+There is an example script in `mero-halon/scripts/simplecluster.sh` which runs a small two node cluster on the localhost.
+This script relies on `HALON_ROOT` being set to a directory containing the `halond` and `halonctl` binaries.

+By default, `halonctl` attempts to listen on the local hostname.
+This will fail if there is not an entry for the FQDN in `/etc/hosts`.
+In this case, you can either add such an entry or use the `-l` option to specify an alternate listen address.